TeemuKoivisto/react-seo-meta-tags/README.md

 Requires: Node.js >= 8.

 1) Clone this repo & run `npm i`.
-2) To use with the example project, install its dependencies too: `cd example & npm i`.
+2) To use with the examplee project, install its dependencies too: `cd example & npm i`.
-3) Back in the root directory, link `react-seo` to your local npm libraries: `npm link`.
-It should be now available as a global dependency for any npm projects, link it to your example-app: `cd example & npm link react-seo`.
+3) Back in the root directory, link `react-seo-meta-tags` to your local npm libraries: `npm link`.
+It should be now available as a global dependency for any npm projects, link it to your example-app: `cd example & npm link react-seo-meta-tags`.
 It creates a symlink pointing to this library's root folder.
 4) Start the TypeScript compiler in one bash session: `npm run ts:watch`.
 5) Start the example Gatsby site with: `npm start`.
 6) The app should open in http://localhost:8000.
 The changes to the source code should be reloaded automatically and be seen in the `<head>`'s metatags.
 Happy hacking!